 And the winners are….
 Teresa Hollister (Croton) and Betty Bartosh (Fruit/Citrus Tree)

 Connect with us on our social media pages for your chance to win in an upcoming contest!
 Come back tomorrow to chat with me about spring garden planting plans… wow that was a handful to type lol 😉 See ya tomorrah…

 Just wanted to share a fun bit of information with you guys!
 Margarey Diaz shared some of her knowledge and super great tasting milk with us over the weekend.
 The raw milk she shared comes from Healthyway Dairy Farm in Santa Fe, Tx.
 Healthyway Dairy is a certified grade A raw milk dairy.
 They sell raw milk, along with eggs and raw milk products.
 When we visited on Saturday they also had Whipped Honey for sale!
 It came in Cinnamon and Original… I’ve never had this Whipped Honey they speak of, but it sounds delish 😉

-You can find Healthway Dairy on gabapentin 300 mg for dogs where to buy from, I just liked their page today!
+You can find Healthway Dairy on Facebook, I just liked their page today!
 There’s some pretty cool information on their page… availabilities, updates on products they are out and when they will have them restocked.
 They are open Monday through Saturday from 7AM to 9PM, checking their Facebook page before you go over can be a great idea.
 They seem to post updates on a regular basis… like, in the past they’ve had chocolate milk, buttermilk, sour cream, yogurt, and kefir!
 Hope y’all enjoyed our little experience, I know I sure did!
 Until Tomorrow…